 Inspiration for my work comes from what I observe on my daily walks along the Oregon Coast.
-The color and textures in nature provide me with endless experiences that I want to recreate and express back in the studio.
-I enjoy that dynamism I observe so I try to bring that power into my work.
+The color and textures in nature provide me with endless experiences, which I attempt to recreate and express back in the studio.
+I enjoy the dynamism I observe so I try to bring that power into my work.
 I love the experience of creating an abstract painting.
 Each application of paint triggers a new idea or approach that must be explored.
 It’s always exciting!
-Abstraction compels me further along a path of discovery.
+Working in abstraction compels me further along a path of discovery.

-My approach to a painting mostly begins with an impression of color, movement and texture I have from the landscape around me.
-I use these impressions as a beginning to expand upon through intuition.
-Reacting to what has already been rendered allows for even more expressiveness.
+My approach to a painting mostly begins with the impressions of color, movement and texture I observe from the landscape around me.
+These impressions are used as a foundation to expand upon through intuition.
+I find that reacting to what has already been rendered allows for even more expressiveness.
 I enjoy the many layers that build up as I paint, always leaving a hint of what came before.
-I especially enjoy color as a means of communication, by the harmony or discord that can be created by its placement.
-There is a paradox in a painting which appears simple, but has been extensively worked and layered to create a sense of superficiality.
-Deconstruction of an idea must to occur in order to create something basic yet complex.
-Getting to the essence is hard, but for me, the breaking down of realism and coloring outside of the lines of existing parameters leads to an expression I want to explore as fully as possible.
-Painting moves me to remember an experience and then leads me to find something new to relate in that experience.
+This in turn creates the paradox of something extensively worked yet simple in its appearance.
+I especially enjoy color as a means of communication because its placement can create either harmony or discord.
+I always feel as if a painting presents me with a puzzle that has an infinite number of pieces and also an infinite number of solutions.
+When I choose a piece of the puzzle, the solution begins to form; yet it can all change at any moment with the next piece that I choose—so the experiment continues until suddenly a solution is within sight.
+The whole process moves me to reflect upon an experience and then leads me to find something new to relate in that experience.